 The festival was created to support Minnesota’s Irish community by preserving and celebrating the past, present and future of Irish culture.

-There’s no shortage of ways to get to the Irish Fair, and most of them are free.
-Hop on the free shuttle at Union Depot (leaves every half hour) or snag a free ride on the green line or bus courtesy of Metro Transit (download your pass here).
+Most of the transportation modes to the event are also free—hop on the shuttle at Union Depot (leaves every half hour) or snag a free ride on the green line or bus courtesy of Metro Transit (download your pass here).

 If you prefer to drive, be advised that parking is limited along Plato Boulevard from Wabasha Street West toward the park.
 Most private businesses near the park will charge a fee to park in their lots.